madalinignisca/madalinignisca/README.md

 I make my life easy by building backends using Laravel and frontends with React and Tailwind.
 I automate everything from testing, container image builds, to deployments, backups and recovery strategies.

-- 🔭 I’m currently working on Dewberry (soon to announce it).
+- 🔭 I’m currently working on [No Sweat Cloud](https://nosweat.cloud).
 - 🌱 I’m currently learning more Kubernetes, React, TypeScript, advanced SQL.
 - 📫 How to reach me: email me at the email you can see here on the profile.
 - ⚡ Fun fact: I think we must open source society.